Understanding Arterial Ulcer Wound Care in New York City

 At-Home Wound Care for Arterial Ulcers

-Arterial ulcers develop when blood flow through the arteries becomes restricted, limiting the amount of oxygen and nutrients reaching the skin and underlying tissue.
-These wounds often form on the feet, toes, heels, or ankles and are typically very painful.
-Without proper treatment, they can worsen quickly and lead to infection or tissue death.
+Arterial ulcers occur when blood flow through the arteries is restricted, preventing oxygen and nutrients from reaching the skin and underlying tissue.
+These ulcers typically form on the feet, toes, heels, or ankles and can be very painful.
+Without proper care, they can worsen quickly, leading to infections or tissue death.

 Common Causes of